There are many Services in UCC that are there for the Students in UCC. With many outlets for students to eat and others to help with study.

-UCC’s creche called ‘Creche Cois Laoi’ has capacity for eighty children.
-Two thirds of their places are allocated to students, with the remaining third to full time staff.
-Grant-holders may apply for a subsidy towards crèche costs.
+UCC’s creche called ‘Creche Cois Laoi’ has a capacity for eighty children.
+Two-thirds of their places are allocated to students, with the remaining third to full-time staff.
+Grant holders may apply for a subsidy towards crèche costs.
 There is a waiting list for the crèche which is managed on a first come first served basis.

 Creche Cois Laoi, Brookfield.

 Financial support is available from the Students’ Union for full-time student parents whose children attend a creche.